We may receive commissions on purchases made from our chosen links at no extra cost to you.

 Recommended utensils you would need to use with your wok for cooking Asian meals

-Best Japanese style Carbon Steel Wok
+Japanese Carbon Steel Wok Made in Japan

 The Japanese style wok is slightly different than the Chinese wok.
 It’s more evenly round and has thicker shorter handle, while Chinese woks are mostly wider and shallower, but could widely vary in form and appearance.